tanishagerg/SRNCA/blogpost.md

 There didn’t seem to be any convincing linear relationships, however, between the hyperparameters and the final loss, as shown by these graphs of parameter values versus the loss:
 ![image](https://user-images.githubusercontent.com/103375681/182500467-d5598eb8-336f-40e0-96f1-b47474c3f031.png)

 So, I looked at clusters to see if certain combinations of hyperparameters near certain values result in specific outcomes.
-I tried both the Umap and the PCA model.
-The Umap model always gave me unviable results to try [, negative values for model channels, for example,], but I tried some of the suggestions that the PCA model gave me.
+I tried both the Principal Component Analysis (PCA) model and the Uniform Manifold Approximation and Projection (UMAP) model.
+The Umap model always gave me unviable results to try, such as negative values for model channels, but I tried some of the suggestions that the PCA model gave me.

 Although my sample size was only two, it seemed that the PCA model worked pretty well for finding a combination of parameters that generated a “good” pattern with a mean rating of 4.4:
 *From mean rating 4.4:*